grajnikanth/Blockchain-Capstone/README.md

 Then compile and deploy with truffle.
-To deploy to local ganache blockchain use truffle migrate
+To deploy to local ganache blockchain use

+truffle migrate

-To deploy to Rinkeby testnet use truffle migrate --reset --network rinkeby
+To deploy to Rinkeby testnet use

+truffle migrate --reset --network rinkeby

+## Testing
+To run truffle tests from inside the directory eth-contracts/:

+truffle test ./test/TestERC721Mintable.js
+truffle test ./test/TestSquareVerifier.js
+truffle test ./test/TestSolnSquareVerifier.js

+## Deployment
+1. Create an account in Infura
+2. Create a project in Infura and get the Address for deploying in Rinkeby test network
+3. Copy the endpoint address and update the Rinkeby network information with the mnemonic and endpoint address in Truffle.js file
+4. Fund the metamask wallet by posting a tweet in https://faucet.rinkeby.io.
+The post should have the address “ Requesting faucet funds into …….
+On the Rinkeby Ethereum test network” Then copy the tweet in the above website and click Give me Ether.
+5. Then deploy it using: truffle migrate --reset --network rinkeby.

+## Create ZK-Snarks Proof using Zokrates
+Install Docker Community Edition here (https://docs.docker.com/install/).
+Virtualization should be enabled for Docker to work.

+Run Zokrates docker container : docker run -v :/home/zokrates/code -ti zokrates/zokrates:0.3.0 /bin/bash

+Change directory cd code/zokrates/code/square/

+Compile the program written in ZoKrates DSL /path/to/zokrates compile -i square.code

+Generate the Trusted Setup Now take the 'flattened' code, which is a circuit and go through a 'trusted setup' Repeat this process, every-time the program.code changes Two keys are generated - 'proving.key' and 'verification.key'

+/path/to/zokrates setup

+Compute Witness Having gone through the 'trusted setup' let's compute our 'witness' who knows the answer and it generates a witness file with computation steps
+/path/to/zokrates compute-witness -a 3 9

+Generate Proof Next step is to 'generate our proof' based on the above 'witness'.
+A proof.json file is generated in this step /path/to/zokrates generate-proof

+Export Verifier Last but never the least, let's generate our 'verifier' smart contract path/to/zokrates export-verifier

 # Project Resources